natewoodward/natewoodward.github.io/_posts/2019-12-09-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 The script runs as a [local check](https://checkmk.com/cms_localchecks.html), so it requires the Check MK agent.

-For obvious reasons, it requires that you have a running `java` process that you want to monitor.
+For obvious reasons, it requires that you have a running Java process that you want to monitor.

+It requires `pidof` unless you configure the [`PidCommand`](#pidcommand) option.

-It also requires `perl`, `pidof`, and `jstat`.
+It also requires `perl`,
-The version of `jstat` must match the `java` process you're monitoring.
+and a version of `jstat` that's compatible with the Java process you're monitoring.

 ### Quick Setup